 - 1 tbsp nasi goreng seasoning mix (optional)

-- 1/4 kilo boneless chicken breast cut in cubes
+- 1/4 kilo boneless chicken breasts, cut in cubes

 - 1 cup peeled prawns or shrimps